 So, let’s just talk oolong tea.

-What Exactly is Oolong Tea?
+What is Exactly Oolong Tea?

 In the simplest words, oolong is a semi-oxidized tea that’s originated from China.
 Though all of the true tea is made from the leaves, stems, and buds from a plant named Camellia sinensis, the differences are in their processing and harvesting.